bitwarden/help/_articles/account/managing-items.md

 **A:** The Bitwarden import tool does not perform duplicate entry detection on import.
 If you run an import on an existing vault, or import multiple times, your data may be duplicated.
 ### **Q:How do I clean up duplicates?**
 **A:** We recommend exporting the data from your vault into a CSV/JSON file and performing a vault purge to delete your data.
-  {% warning %} Performing a vault purge is permanent and cannot be undone.
-Once the vault has been emptied and the CSV/JSON file has been pruned of any duplicates, simply re-import your data.{% endwarning %}
+  {% callout warning %} Performing a vault purge is permanent and cannot be undone.
+Once the vault has been emptied and the CSV/JSON file has been pruned of any duplicates, simply re-import your data.{% endcallout %}

 ## Troubleshooting Import Errors